-Kathie Shirk Gonick, Director of Land Protection
+Kathie Shirk-Gonick, Director of Land Protection and In-House Counsel

 As Director of Land Protection, Kate works with landowners, businesses, funders, and local and state government to identify and protect Lancaster County’s most vital natural lands.
 Kate, a native of Lancaster County, previously held a position at the Brandywine Conservancy in Chadds Ford, PA, drafting subdivision and land development, and zoning ordinances, and working on general land use and historic preservation planning.
 Kate also held the position of Cultural Resource and Environmental Planner/Archaeologist for the Pinelands Commission, New Lisbon, N.J. and developed a program in archaeology for Cheyney University teaching several courses and establishing a laboratory and University guidelines.
-Kate practiced land use law for over 25 years before receiving her M.A. in Anthropology/Archaeology from Temple University where she is a doctoral candidate.
-Kate holds a B.A. from Sweet Briar College and a J.D. from Penn State University Dickinson School of Law.
+Kate holds a B.A. from Sweet Briar College, an M.A. in Anthropology/Archaeology from Temple University where she is a doctoral candidate, and a J.D. from Penn State University Dickinson School of Law.

 Kate enjoys all types of winter activities, including downhill and cross country skiing and hiking.
 Other hobbies include gardening and writing.
 Kathie and her husband, Jeff, live in Manheim Township.